ImageMagick/Usage-Markdown/color_mods/index.md

 The result is a representation of how the color values that make up an image are distributed, from black at the left, to white at at the right.

 The histogram can be generated for each channel separately or as a global histogram which looks at values from all the channels combined.
-The result is often displayed as a image of a bar chart.
+The result is often displayed as an image of a bar chart.
 In IM, this is done using the special [Histogram:](../files/#histogram) output format.
 For example...